FranZadra/PARCO-Computing-2026-244544/README.md

 These raw results can be further processed to perform data anlysis.

 In particular, I processed the files in the following ways:
- - Data reduction:
+ - *Data reduction*:
     I calculated, with a python script, the 90th percentile of execution times, which provides a more robust indicator of performance by reducing the impact of outliers.
     After that, I selected the best chunk size for every couple schedule_type - num_threads, and saved the results in a different file.
     The output of the python script is saved in more condensed CSV files, saved in the `plots/` directory.
- - Visualization:
+ - *Visualization*:
     The processed data can then be used to generate plots and comparative charts, allowing a clearer interpretation of the performance differences between sequential and parallel implementations, as well as between different matrix sizes and configurations.
     The comparative charts are generated and saved in .png format in the `plots/` directory.

-To run the python script, in the Deliverable directory, run the following script:
+To run the python script, in the repo directory, run the following script:
 ```bash
 python3 scripts/plottingData.py
 ```